Category: News

 I’m sure some of you out there think we’ve gotten things totally wrong here, given that this is the internet.
 Do feel free to give out to us in the comments and offer your recommendations for great Guinness in Dublin City Centre.

 We recently passed a milestone on the blog here, the other week.
 Dublin By Pub had its 4th birthday.
 Starting as a bit of craic between mates in October 2016, it’s been a bit of a wild ride in parts to see how far it has come.
-The popularity of pubs amongst Dubliners is something that could never be understated and it’s been our absolute Joy to write about them, to photograph them but mostly to visit them.
+The popularity of pubs amongst Dubliners is something that could never be understated, and it’s been our absolute Joy to write about them, to photograph them, but mostly to visit them.

 F.O WS